ddarrenmacdonald/Ergo/README.md

 	2) Capture physical assessment information and
 	3) Recommendations based on the information provided during the physical assessment.

 Once a MVP is produced, the Ergonomics Lab at Queen's University is going to test the app during their field assessments and provide feedback.
+The final "beta" app should be available the 2nd week of March.